-As you’ll probably have heard, the lockdown restrictions around travelling for exercise have been eased, and lots of family-friendly attractions in Yorkshire that were closed are now starting to open.
-Here’s the current status of some of our favourite places in Yorkshire – please do keep checking back as we will update this list regularly, and do check before you travel as things can change at short notice.
+Now that the lockdown restrictions have eased, lots of family-friendly places in Yorkshire that were closed are now starting to open.
+Here’s the current status of some of our favourite places in and near York for families – please do keep checking back as we will update this list regularly, and do check before you travel as things can change at short notice.
 Wherever you decide to go – whether it’s local to your home or otherwise – remember that the government’s social distancing measures will apply to keep your family and everyone else safe.

 WHAT’S OPEN IN YORK CITY CENTRE